GuangzeLiu/ChatDB_DSCI551/README.md

   - Sakila database on MySQL Example datasets
   - World database on MySQL Example datasets
   - Students and enrollments datasets from Hw3
-- MongoDB: Sample datasets from MongoDB cloud:
+- MongoDB: Sample databases from MongoDB cloud:
   - Sample_airbnb
   - Sample_restaurants
-  - Students and enrollments datasets from Hw3(transformed to .json format)
+  - Students and enrollments database from Hw3(transformed to .json format)